A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Hermite--Pad e type approximation

-In this section, we will show that the bivariate Jacobi-Pi\~neiro polynomials \eqref{eq:pol-definition-r-measures} can be used to construct analogous of Hermite--Pad\'e approximants of bivariate functions defined as Stieltjes transforms \citep{MFPP08}.
-Along this section, we will consider $r=2$, although the calculations would be the same ones in the general case.
-Define the following function:
+In this section, we show that the bivariate Jacobi--Pi\~neiro polynomials \eqref{eq:pol-definition-r-measures} give rise to analogues of Hermite--Pad\'e approximants for bivariate functions defined as Stieltjes transforms \citep{AFPP08}.
+This framework builds upon the multivariate Pad\'e approximation introduced in \citep{Sor02}.
+Throughout this section, we restrict our attention to the case $r=2$, noting that the derivation extends analogously to the general setting.
+Let us define the following functions:

-where $W_j(x,y)$ is defined in \eqref{eq:weights}.
-This will be the target function to approximate, playing the same role as $f_j(z)$ \eqref{eq:f_j} in the univariate setting.
-This function can be expanded as a double Laurent series at infinity:
+where $\mathrm d \mu_j(x,y)=W_j(x,y)\,\mathrm{d} x\,\mathrm{d} y$ is defined in \eqref{eq:weights}.
+These functions serve as the target function for approximation, playing a role analogous to that of $f_j(z)$ \eqref{eq:f_j} in the univariate setting.
+This function can be expanded as a double Laurent series at infinity (for sufficiently large $|z|$ and $|w|$ ):